Brewers vs. Phillies MLB Betting Odds, Trends & Prediction

 Brewers vs. Phillies MLB Betting Trends

-Brewers are 4-1 SU in their last 5 games played on a Tuesday
+Brewers are 1-4 SU in their last 5 games against an opponent in the National League East Division

 Brewers vs. Phillies MLB BETTING PREDICTION

 Take the under.
-The under is 5-2 in the Brewers’ last seven games overall, is 5-2 in their last seven games against the Phillies and is 4-1 in their last five road contests.
-On the other side, the under is 8-3 in the Phillies’ last 11 games overall, is 5-2 in their last seven home games and is 7-1 in their last eight meetings with the Brewers at Citizens Bank Park.
+The under is 6-2 in the Brewers’ last eight games against the Phillies, is 5-1 in their last six road games and is 9-3 in their last 12 road meetings with Philadelphia.
+On the other side, the under is 9-3 in the Phillies’ last 12 games overall, has cashed in five out of their last six home games and is 8-3 in their last 11 league games.